munificent/game-programming-patterns/book/singleton.markdown

 #### Pass it in

-The simplest solution, and often the best, is to simply pass the object you need as argument to the functions that need it.
+The simplest solution, and often the best, is to simply pass the object you need as an argument to the functions that need it.
 It's worth considering before we discard it as too cumbersome.

 Consider a function for rendering objects.
 In order to render, it needs access to an object that represents the graphics device and maintains the render state.
-Passing in this object as an argument to functions that need to render is a common solution, common enough to be a pattern in this book: <a class="pattern" href="context-object.html">Context Parameter</a>.
+It's very common to just pass that in to all of the rendering functions, usually as a parameter named something like `context`.

 On the other hand, some objects don't belong in the signature of a method.
 For example, a function that handles AI may need to also write to a <span name="aop">log file</span>, but logging isn't its core concern.
-It would be strange to see `Log` show up in its argument list.
-For cross-cutting concerns like logging, we'll want to consider other options.
+It would be strange to see `Log` show up in its argument list, so for cases like that we'll want to consider other options.

 <aside name="aop">